Vyral/base-template/_drafts/5-important-factors-in-determining-home-value.md

 youtube_code: BtTMSIbOPfY
 ---

-{% include youtube.html %}What factors go into determining a property’s value?
-Find out today.
+{% include youtube.html %}<center>What factors go into determining a property’s value?
+Find out today.</center>

 These five factors are all vital when it comes to determining your home’s value.